Metals Acquisition Corp Announ - GuruFocus.com

 Important Information About the Proposed Business Combination and Where to Find It

 In connection with the proposed business combination, MAC has caused to be filed a Registration Statement on Form F-4, including a definitive proxy statement/prospectus with the SEC.
 MAC's shareholders and other interested persons are advised to read the definitive proxy statement/prospectus as well as other documents filed with the SEC in connection with the proposed business combination, as these materials will contain important information about CSA, MAC, and the proposed business combination.
-The definitive proxy statement/prospectus and other relevant materials for the proposed business combination will be mailed to shareholders of MAC as of a record date to be established for voting on, among other things, the proposed business combination.
-Shareholders will also be able to obtain copies of the definitive proxy statement/prospectus, and other documents filed with the SEC that will be incorporated by reference therein, without charge, once available, at the SEC's website at www.sec.gov.
+The definitive proxy statement/prospectus and other relevant materials for the proposed business combination are being mailed to shareholders of MAC as of May 5, 2023, the record date for voting on, among other things, the proposed business combination.
+Shareholders are also able to obtain copies of the definitive proxy statement/prospectus, and other documents filed with the SEC that will be incorporated by reference therein, without charge, once available, at the SEC's website at www.sec.gov.
 The information contained on, or that may be accessed through, the websites referenced in this communication is not incorporated by reference into, and is not a part of, this communication.

 Participants in the Solicitation